jmw-phys/iNORG/README.md

 Version: v1.0.16 @ 2023.04.02
     finished: Fixed the set_row_primeter_byimpH() function; Add the oper_value Member variable. next do : 1.Cross-validation in three band.
-2.add in the Green calc function. tinking : krylov_space_size so huge what's the problem?
+2.add in the Green calc function. tinking : krylov_space_size so huge what's the problem?  <!--!
+A:The H matirx may illed -->

+Version: v1.0.16 @ 2023.04.02
+    finished: Find the bug to fix problem, the krylov_space_size so huge.
+Now the energy_err can decrease constantly. next do : 1.add in the Green calc function. tinking : How to realize teh Green calc function?